Arabic that renders correctly in your game

 Technical QA & Maintenance

 QA is a runtime check on the technical layer: does Arabic render, does it align, does the line break, does the font fall back, does the tag survive the engine.
 Reading text in isolation doesn't catch what only surfaces in a running build.
-Every project includes 30 days of technical maintenance after launch at no additional cost — if a patch breaks rendering, if a build update surfaces a regression, fixes are included.
-Beyond 30 days, maintenance continues on a paid retainer.
+Every project includes 30 days of technical maintenance after launch at no additional cost, if a patch breaks rendering, if a build update surfaces a regression, fixes are included.

 This is technical maintenance, not linguistic.
 A line that reads awkwardly post-launch is a separate scope, not a defect.